mjholub/LibRate/README.md

 ### Project status - May 2024

-I have not abandoned LibRate.
-This is one of the projects I am most proud of and would not want to see all the time and energy I've put in it go to waste.
-But I really have other priorities at the moment, perhaps I will be able to tick of at least 1/5 of the milestones in summer.
-Besides I think a hiatus could actually help me redesign the project, especially by reducing complexity which could mean easier development in the future; to slow down to speed up, if you will.
+I am doing a substantial rewrite and focusing on paying off the technical debt as much as possible so don't expect many new features within the next couple months.
+But I really have other priorities at the moment, perhaps I will be able to tick of at least 1/5 of the milestones later in the summer.
 <hr />

 LibRate is a project that aims to provide a free, federated service for tracking, reviewing, sharing and discovering films, books, music, games and other culture texts.

-This project is currently in early beta stage, bugs are expected and PRs are very welcome.

 Element, probably the only Matrix client to support publishing roomss has _temporarily_ disabled this feature, therefore we've removed the widget for it, so if you want to join us, go to
 [#librate-dev:matrix.org](https://matrix.to/#/#librate-dev:matrix.org)

 You can donate to it's development via [LiberaPay](https://liberapay.com/LibRate), Monero or BLIK (contact me via Matrix for the latter two).

 **The only public beta instance can be found at [librate.club](https://librate.club/).
-Federation is currently work in progress.
-Bleeding edge branch can be found [here](https://codeberg.org/mjh/LibRate/src/branch/dev)**
+Federation is currently work in progress.**

 # Table of contents